hyde/hyde/README.rst

 like Twitter's `bootstrap framework`_.

 You can also take a look at `Hyde Powered Websites`_ for inspiration and reference.

+Currently hyde is only supported on python 2.7.x.
+Python 3.x support is in progress, thanks to `jonafato`_.

+Active development of hyde had stalled for some time, but thanks to `llonchj`_ and `jonafato`_ there is now a slow but steady progress towards 1.0.

+Mailing List:  `hyde-dev`_ on google groups.
+IRC: #hyde on freenode

 Installation
 ------------